-Silicon photonics combines the integrated circuit and the semiconductor laser so that data can be sent and received through light.
-This confluence of two of the most important inventions of the 20th century enables faster data transfer over longer distances than in traditional electronics, while taking advantage of the efficiencies of high-volume silicon manufacturing.
+Silicon Photonics combines an integrated circuit and semiconductor laser so that data can be sent and received through light.
+This combination of two of the most important inventions of the 20th century enables faster data transfer over longer distances compared to traditional electronics, while utilizing the efficiencies of Intel’s high-volume silicon manufacturing.

 Intel® Silicon Photonics optical transceivers are shipping in volume now, enabling data centers to cost-effectively deploy 100 Gigabits per second solutions via:

 This presentation delivered by Intel at the 2016 Optical Networking and Communication Conference highlights the role of Intel® Silicon Photonics in the data center of the future, and the role of the Consortium for On-Board Optics in moving from 100G to integrated optics.

 This third-party analyst report by 451 Research discusses the importance of silicon photonics technology, including Intel® Silicon Photonics, and its potential impact on networking and rack scale design, as well as the evolution of the data center with light.

 In this CEO Chat interview, Steve Saunders of Light Reading and Alexis Black Bjorlin of Intel discuss the production release of Intel® Silicon Photonics, its performance, long-term prospects, customer expectations and much more.

 Intel Chip Chat strives to bring listeners closer to the innovations and inspirations of the men and women shaping the future of computing, and in process share a little bit about technology themselves.

 As we enter the third wave of compute, there’s a huge demand for data centers to be able to handle more traffic.
 Listen to Robert Blum discuss how Intel’s Silicon Photonics provide an impressive solution at the 2016 ECOC Exhibition.